Finding the Saraswati River & Restoring the Flow of Her Vedic Wisdom

 An example of this cohesive Oneness can be found in the synchronicity between the October 15, 2016 declaration by the Indian government of the real existence and location of the Saraswati river in the ancient Indus Valley, and my October 2, 2016 discovery of Saraswati’s real geometric form and location in the ancient 12-month Vedic Yajna.
 The timing of these events was coordinated to coincide, not by me and not by the government of India, but a higher-than-mental (supramental) organizing force or emergent Divine Will of which Sri Aurobindo wrote of extensively.
 The coincidence between India’s announcement and the revelation of Saraswati’s eternal nature and form is not random.
 These events were coordinated to coincide with each other in order to underscore that it is in India’s national interest to restore its own knowledge of this Vedic River and Goddess of Wisdom.

 She is not only an ancient river of India, she is also an ancient heavenly ‘river’ of the Zodiac.
 It is by her eternal form and by her divine or sacred measure that the 12-month Yajna/Zodiac is perfectly measured out.
-It would be a great tragedy if India were to go through the massive and costly efforts to restore the actual flow of a river that has been dried up or underground for some 4,000 years, and yet fail to celebrate the recovery and descent of the simple and free truth of Saraswati’s eternal geometric form in the Vedas which has been hidden for perhaps equally as long.
+It would be a great tragedy if India were to go through the massive and costly efforts to restore the actual flow of a river that has been dried up or gone underground for some 4,000 years, and yet fail to celebrate the recovery and descent of the simple and free truth of Saraswati’s eternal geometric form in the Vedas which has been hidden for perhaps equally as long.
 As powerful and important as resuscitating the path and flow of the Saraswati river might be for the soul of India, ultimately the mother-lode of Saraswati’s ancient knowledge and cleansing force, as portrayed in the Vedas (and in St. John’s Revelation), is not going to be found in a physical river.
 The pouring out of Saraswati’s eternal wisdom (sanatana dharma) and poetry is intimately connected to her geometric flow, course and form within the 12-month Vedic Yajna.
 For those who are champions of India’s luminous past and future, it is important to fully digest the parallel between the Indian government’s efforts to restore the reality of the Saraswati river and the recent, already accomplished restoration of the geometric truth and sense of this sacred Vedic river.

 The Ancient Rishis taught that Saraswati is indeed a key force of ushering in higher knowledge and cleansing our planet of its long-held and multiply-compounded misunderstandings and distortions of the ancient wisdom that keeps India and the rest of the world in a state of fragmentation rather than in a state of Harmony and Oneness.
 Now has come the time to fully recognize or SEE the symbolic reality of Saraswati.
 Many Hindus cringe at the use of the word mythology to describe India’s ancient symbols, sacred texts and stories, because they think it relegates the Hindu religion to fantasy.
 When it becomes apparent (as it now has) that the Vedic Rishis intentionally and brilliantly utilized symbol and myth to simultaneously portray and hide their gnosis of the math of the Unified Field of our existence, it should help both sides of the political spectrum, progressive and conservative, to better appreciate the formative truth of India’s ancient Goddess of Wisdom which actually does have the power to dispel darkness and to harmonize and heal the disastrous fragmentation of our world’s ancient wisdom.
 With the act of SEEING Saraswati’s eternal form flowing through (and perfectly measuring out) the Rishis’ Solar Year, India will quickly put itself in the position of Vishwa Guru among the nations of the world.
 Without this key of Vedic wisdom, Indians on both sides of the political spectrum will continue to be disconnected from the ancient truth of Saraswati.
 She has much to teach our modern world about the Unity-Consciousness of the Vedic Rishis, and about the eternal and still-relevant gnosis contained in their language, symbols and mythology.